dwuab/WEScall/README.md

 ### 6.2.
 Divide the large genome into short chromosomal segments

-A good way to avoid the huge memory usage in downstream imputation procedure is to split the genome into smaller regions.
+Before LD refinment step, we need to split the genome into smaller regions.
 Do this by running the following command:
 ```
   cd ${WK_DIR} && python ${PL_DIR}/WEScall.py splitGenome -c user.cfg.yaml